Comparing localizations across adjunctions: Comparison morphisms

-If $F$ preserves equivalences, then $\alpha$ exists, and $\alpha_X$ is an isomorphism if and only if $FL_1X$ is $L_2$\nobreakdash-local, since every $L_2$\nobreakdash-equivalence between $L_2$\nobreakdash-local objects is an isomorphism.
+If $F$ preserves equivalences, then the equality $\alpha_X\circ F(l_1)_X=(l_2)_{FX}$ implies that $\alpha_X$ is an $L_2$\nobreakdash-equivalence, and therefore $\alpha_X$ is an isomorphism if and only if $FL_1X$ is $L_2$\nobreakdash-local.
+Hence $\alpha$ is an isomorphism if and only if $F$ sends $L_1$-local objects to $L_2$-local objects.
 This completes the proof of part~(i).
+The proof of part~(ii) is similar. \end{proof}